 Frankincense oil roll on

-I’ve recently started using frankincense essential oil a lot after I did some research on it and discovered it’s anti-inflammatory, pro-immunity, and anti-oxidative powers…they’re pretty impressive!
-I’ll use it on knee joints that are a bit sore, questionable developments on my face, and on any moles that I think might be up to no good – frankincense essential oil has been shown to kill cancer cells, making it a good failsafe for any parts of the skin that seem inclined towards melanoma.
+Frankincense essential oil is amazing stuff.
+I’ll use it on knee joints that are a bit sore, questionable developments on my face, and on any moles that I think might be up to no good.

 doTERRA MicroPlex VMz

 I was actually pretty impressed when I read the list of ingredients in doTERRA’s MicroPlex VMz – while some of their products can contain certain things we neither need nor want, this one seems very much top quality.
 I pop 2 to 4 per day as a broad-spectrum multivitamin, and I certainly feel like it fills in all the nutritional gaps in my otherwise bulletproof diet.
 I especially like that it doesn’t have carrageenan as a filler – more of that, please!